lidongcui/lidongcui.github.io/_pages/cv.md

 Working Paper
 ======
 * Do income-statement line items and their comparability mitigate classification shifting?
 (With Steve Lin)
+  * The University of Memphis
   * 2024 Southwest Regional Meeting, 2024 Spark Meeting, 2024 JAAF Conference
-  * 2025 Hawaii Accounting Research Conference, 2025 FARS Midyear Meeting
+  * 2025 Hawaii Accounting Research Conference, 2025 FARS Midyear Meeting, 2025 AAA Annual Meeting(Scheduled)

 * Does Income Statement Presentation Affect Earnings Management? (with Abhijit Barua, Steve Lin, and Andrew Sbaraglia)
+  * The University of Memphis
   * 2024 Spark Meeting, 2024 JAAF Conference
+  * 2025 AAA Annual Meeting

-* Does Structure Matter?
-Evidence from Applying IFRS 18's Classification to U.S. Earnings Data (with Steve Lin, and Yawen Yang)
+* Do the Three Income Categories and Two Subtotals Under IFRS 18 Enhance the Usefulness of the Income Statement in the U.S.? (with Steve Lin, and Yawen Yang)
+  * Under Review, Accounting Horizons

 * The Influence of Fraud on Bond Yield: Evidence from Municipal Bond Issuances” (with Hannah Smith Antinozzi and Philip Kunz)
   * Forthcoming, Advances in Taxation